 The Capital Region Air Justice Lab is being developed by The Sanctuary for Independent Media at NATURE Lab in North Troy.

-This proposal to build air quality monitoring capacity throughout the NYS Capital Region consists of three key components: 1) a broad, flexible, low-cost public access network of air monitoring devices, 2) a grassroots educational program teaching the fundamentals of data science to local residents impacted by air pollution and, 3) an ambitious outreach campaign to increase public awareness of pervasive air quality issues.
+As Air Justice Lab develops, it will contribute to air quality monitoring and advocacy throughout the Capital Region through three key components: 1) a broad, flexible, low-cost public access network of air monitoring devices, 2) a grassroots educational program teaching the fundamentals of data science to local residents impacted by air pollution and, 3) an ambitious outreach campaign to increase public awareness of pervasive air quality issues.

 The Air Justice Lab is currently funded by a DEC Environmental Justice Community Air Monitoring Capacity Building grant.
 To learn more about the impetus for the project, and meet some of the volunteers, staff members, and students involved, use the links below.